Voiceover translation involves dubbing as well as lip-syncing, both of which are distinct and require professional services.

 Dubbing frequently involves accurate translation with synchronized timing; but it doesn’t always directly match up with the mouth movements of those in the dubbed footage, which brings us to lip-syncing and subtitles.

-The Advantage of Lip-Syncing vs. Translation for Voiceover
+The Advantage of Lip-Syncing vs. Voiceover Translation

 However, the more professional the dubbing, the more accurately concepts and mouth movements are synchronized.